ec1oud/evproduction.org/wiki/Removable_battery.md

 ---
 title: b'Removable battery'
 permalink: b'wiki/Removable_battery/'
-redirect_to: /b'wiki/Sundancer/'
+redirect_to: /b'wiki/Baset_trailer/'
 ---

-You should automatically be redirected to [b'Sundancer'](/b'wiki/Sundancer/')
+You should automatically be redirected to [b'Baset trailer'](/b'wiki/Baset_trailer/')